iley/kamaji.cc/content/hardware/tools.md

  * Side-cutters for cutting off leads of resistors and other components.
  * Philips screwdriver.
  * 3D-printer.
 Alternatively you can order 3D-printed parts from an on-demand printing service.
+ * (optional) [soldering tips for threaded inserts](https://cnckitchen.store/products/einschmelzhilfen-soldering-tips-m2-m2-5-m3-m4-m5-m6-1-4-m8-100-lead-and-cadmium-free).
+These are convenient, but you can also use a regular conical soldering tip for the treaded inserts.

 You will also need some consumables: